frictionlessdata/frictionless-py/README.md

 ### Is it an inspection or validation?

-For now we use `inspector` word because we create reports as result of an inspection.
-One difference to validation - goodtables will not raise an exception if dataset is invalid.
-Final naming is under considiration and based on exposed methods (only `inspect` or like `inspect/validate/stream`).
+For now we use the word `inspector` because we create reports as the result of an inspection.
+One difference to validation - goodtables will not raise an exception if the dataset is invalid.
+Final naming is under consideration and based on exposed methods (only `inspect` or like `inspect/validate/stream`).

 ### Is it possible to stream reporting?

 For now - it's not.
-But it's under considiration.
-Not for multitable datasets because of parallelizm but for one table it could be exposed to public API because internally it's how goodtables works.
-Question here is what should be streamed - errors or valid/invalid per row indication with errors etc. We would be happy to see a real world use case for this feature.
+But it's under consideration.
+Not for multitable datasets because of parallelizm, but for one table it could be exposed to public via API because internally that's how goodtables works.
+The question here is "what should be streamed?" - errors, or valid/invalid per row indication with errors, etc.  We would be happy to see a real world use case for this feature.

 ## API Reference